Roane State Community College

 Procurement of apps for other devices will be from the appropriate source for that device.

 Roane State's wireless vendor is Verizon.
 All data plans are for one calendar year from the date of purchase.

 The department must have funds available prior to procuring the data plan and is responsible for paying the monthly charges.

-Once a data plan has been approved by the Executive Vice President for Business and Finance, the user must contact NTTS to initiate the procurement process.
+Once a data plan has been approved by the EVP for Business and Finance, the user must contact NTTS to initiate the procurement process.
 The department will be notified by email when the account code has been received from Verizon.
 Instructions for activating the data plan on the device will be included in the email.